ryderdamen/FlyToday/readme.md

 ## Project History
 Originally built in PHP, I migrated this project to python so I could run it in a serverless environment and never worry about devops.
 It now runs as a Google Cloud Function.

+## Contributions
+Contributions are welcome, feel free to submit a PR to add a feature.